NiklasZ/BattleshipAI/README.md

 The application also features additional functions:
 * a GUI client provided by aigaming that connects to their server and visualises games in action.
+* a performance analyser that shows how the bot is doing against an opponent.
 * a training algorithm that adapts heuristics to opponent's playstyles.
 * a logging function that stores games for training.
 * an (optional) plotting function that allows displaying bot performance.